Minecrell/plugin-yml/README.md

 # plugin-yml
-[plugin-yml] is a simple Gradle plugin that generates the `plugin.yml` plugin description file for Bukkit plugins, `bungee.yml` for Bungee plugins or `nukkit.yml` for Nukkit plugins based on the Gradle project.
+[plugin-yml] is a simple Gradle plugin that generates the `plugin.yml` plugin description file for Bukkit plugins, `paper-plugin.yml` for Paper plugins, `bungee.yml` for Bungee plugins or `nukkit.yml` for Nukkit plugins based on the Gradle project.
 Various properties are set automatically (e.g. project name, version or description) and additional properties can be added using a simple DSL.

 ## Usage
 [plugin-yml] requires at least **Gradle 7.4**.
 Using the latest version of Gradle is recommended.